ememos/Tutorial/README.md

-Tutorial for MemOS Project
+Tutorial for MEMOS Project
 -------------------------------------------

-This repository is used to publish various example codes and documents for MemOS project.
+This repository is used to publish various example codes and documents for MEMOS project.